997volt/stm32_bluepill_adc/README.md

-# stm32_bluepill_template
+# stm32_bluepill_adc

-...
+Analog to digital converter simple usage with result sending by serial port.

-Created in STM32CubeIDE for STM32Duino "Blue Pill" HW-267 based on STM32F103CBT6 MCU.
+Created in STM32CubeIDE for STM32 "Blue Pill" HW-267 based on STM32F103CBT6 MCU.

 ### To run/modify this project locally: